8 Best Practices for Running a Retargeting Campaign

-Luckily, theres a very simple solution: use a burn pixel.
-This snippet of code, placed in your post-transaction page, will untag any users who have made a purchase, ensuring you stop serving them ads.
-Its that easy.
-In addition to not annoying your customer, the burn code saves you money.
+Luckily, theres a very simple solution: exclude your converted users.
+It’s that easy.
+In addition to not annoying your customer, this practice saves you money.
 Why waste valuable impressions on the people who already converted?

 Converted customers can still be a part of your retargeting campaign, just dont ask them to take the same action twice.
 Now, you have an opportunity to retarget current customers with new ads.
 Instead of showing them what they have already bought, you can upsell, cross-sell, or even offer referral discounts through new ads.
 Essentially, burn the previous campaign and enroll them in a new one!

 Audience segmentation allows you to tailor ad messages to users in different stages of the purchase funnel.
 The process is simple: you place different retargeting pixels on different pages of your site, and then tailor creatives based on the depth of engagement of each user.

 When a visitor comes to your main page, you can target them with creatives that communicate general brand awareness.
 If they looked at your product page, you can serve them with more specific ads around your product offerings, – regardless of users level of interest, audience segmentation ensures you are serving relevant and engaging ads.